retrography/data-management/FAQ.md

 - http://data.un.org
 - https://openlibrary.org/data

-## Ugh, even the course outline is in a database.
-Can you give me some SQL commands that let me check the outline?
+## Oops, even the course outline is in a database!
+Can you give me some SQL commands that help me check the course outline?

-I hope by that you mean something beyond `SELECT * FROM table_name;` that you should probably know by today.
+I hope by that you mean something beyond `SELECT * FROM table_name;` that you should probably know very well by now.

 Apart from that, to get a list of deliverables corresponding to each session: